Max Dehn: Biography

 He studied the foundations of geometry with Hilbert at Göttingen in 1899, and obtained a proof of the Jordan curve theorem for polygons.
-In 1900 he wrote his dissertation on the role of the Legendre angle sum theorem in axiomatic geometry.
+In 1900 he wrote his dissertation on the role of the Legendre angle sum theorem in axiomatic geometry, constructing the Dehn planes as counterexamples to the theorem in geometries without the Archimedean axiom.
 From 1900 to 1911 he was an employee and researcher at the University of Münster.
 In his habilitation at the University of Münster in 1900 he resolved Hilbert's third problem, by introducing what was afterwards called the Dehn invariant.
 This was the first resolution of one of the Hilbert Problems.

 Dehn's interests later turned to topology and combinatorial group theory.
 In 1907 he wrote with Poul Heegaard the first book on the foundations of combinatorial topology, then known as analysis situs.
 Also in 1907, he described the construction of a new homology sphere.
 In 1908 he believed that he had found a proof of the Poincaré conjecture, but Tietze found an error.

 In 1910 Dehn published a paper on three-dimensional topology in which he introduced Dehn surgery and used it to construct homology spheres.
 He also stated Dehn's lemma, but an error was found in his proof by Hellmuth Kneser in 1929.
 The result was proved in 1957 by Christos Papakyriakopoulos.
 The word problem for groups, also called the Dehn problem, was posed by him in 1911.